Yeonjun: Pre-debut

-2019–present: Debut with Tomorrow X Together and solo activities
+2019–2024: Debut with Tomorrow X Together and solo activities

-On January 10, 2019, Big Hit announced the upcoming debut of its new boy group Tomorrow X Together.
+On January 10, 2019, BigHit announced the upcoming debut of its new boy group Tomorrow X Together.
 Yeonjun was the first member of the lineup to be revealed, through an introductory video posted on the label's official YouTube channel and social media.
 On March 4, 2019, he debuted as a member of Tomorrow X Together with the release of their first extended play (EP), The Dream Chapter: Star.

 Yeonjun made his acting debut on January 12, 2021, with a cameo appearance in the JTBC drama series Live On as Kim Jin-woo.
 The following month, he participated in 2021 Fall/Winter New York Fashion Week, walking as a model for the South Korean brand UL:KIN.
 He featured on the track "Blockbuster" from Enhypen's first studio album Dimension: Dilemma, which was released on October 12.

 In February 2022, Yeonjun featured on the single "PS5" by American singer-songwriter Salem Ilese, alongside bandmate Taehyun and Norwegian DJ Alan Walker.
 He was announced as a host for Inkigayo, alongside actors Roh Jeong-eui and Seo Bum-june, on March 15.
 In July, Yeonjun became an ambassador for the streetwear brand Privé Alliance.
 He also served as a guest creative designer and released a limited capsule collection available the following month until December.

 In November 2023, he was announced as a co-host for the year-end festival SBS Gayo Daejeon alongside Key and An Yu-jin; the event was held on December 25.
 On June 25, 2024, it was announced that Yeonjun would be hosting the SBS Gayo Daejeon's Summer Edition alongside Ive's An Yu-jin and NCT's Doyoung.

 In November 2024, it was announced that Yeonjun would be hosting the SBS Gayo Daejeon for the third consecutive time.

-2024–present: Solo debut
+2024–present: Solo debut with "Ggum", No Labels: Part 01 and Part 02

 Studio MaumC announced Yeonjun as part of the artist lineup for the OST of the Coupang Play original series Cinderella at 2 AM on August 16, 2024.
 He contributed the song "Boyfriend", which was released on September 1.
-On September 6, Big Hit announced Yeonjun's upcoming debut as a solo artist.
+On September 6, BigHit announced Yeonjun's upcoming debut as a solo artist.
 A video titled "Yeonjun's Mixtape Intro Film" was uploaded to the Hybe Labels official YouTube channel two days later, with his September 19 debut date revealed at the end.
 His debut was later revealed to be titled "Ggum", described as a "hip-hop track with a catchy electro sound".
-On October 4, Yeonjun won his first music show trophy with "Ggum" on Mnet's M Countdown.
+With the song, he won his first music show trophy, on Mnet's October 4 broadcast of M Countdown.
 In November 2024, Yeonjun was named one of GQ Koreas Men of the Year.

-On November 7, 2025, Yeonjun released his first solo extended play, No Labels: Part 01.
-It contains a total of six tracks, including the lead single "Talk to You".
-He participated in writing the lyrics for five of the songs, excluding the English track "Forever".
+Yeonjun released his first solo EP, No Labels: Part 01, on November 7, 2025.
+He released his second EP, No Labels: Part 02 on July 10, 2026.